haggen/prompt/README.md

 - No framework dependency (oh-my-zsh, prezto, etc).
 - Minimalistic but fast and a small profile.
 - Displays elapsed time after command execution.
+- If you're within a Git repository, it:
+    - Displays the active branch.
-- Appends a mark for when your Git repository has untracked files or unstaged changes, or is ahead or behind remote.
+    - Appends a cue when there's untracked files or unstaged changes, is is the middle of a rebase, or is ahead or behind remote.